GeorgiCodes/posts/go.md

 One of the lines you will hear over and over again as you learn go is that it is **pass by value**.
 This post describes how arrays are represented in memory in Go and what it means to pass by value.

 This post was spurred on by the fact that last week I had the opportunity to attend the [GothamGo](http://gothamgo.com/) conference here in New York which included a Go Workshop taught by [Bill Kennedy](http://www.goinggo.net/), one of the authors of [Go in Action](http://www.manning.com/ketelsen/).
-I really enjoyed the workshop and in particular how we discussed memory allocation of types in Go.
+The best part of the workshop was that we dove down into some of these fun lower level language details.

 ### Arrays are stored contiguously in memory
 An array in Go is a container data structure of fixed length with values of a single type.
 The declaration below creates a zero-value array whose elements themselves are zero.